Human resources (HR) manager

 Graduates from the NHS Graduate Management Training Scheme are expected to gain rapid promotion.

-When you’re looking for managerial jobs in human resources and related functions, there are a number of sources you can use, depending on the type and level of work you’re seeking.
+When you’re looking for managerial jobs in human resources and related functions, there are a number of sources you can use but most NHS vacancies can be found on the NHS Jobs website.

 For further information about a career in HR management, please contact